under construction

 If we make that loop as hughe as possible (150 sq. meters !!! in my case) we could use it as a wideband receiving aerial, working already from very low frequencies.

-Here is the latest high dBm amplifier
+PDF with the latest high dBm amplifier

-Construction of the Loop Aerial
+PDF with construction details of the Loop Aerial

 high dBm amplifier PE1ABR

-An early version with 2 P8002 power FET's
+version with 2 P8002 power FET's

 The old drawing for the above Amp